bui1d-failed/site/src/content/posts/among-us-game-hacking-guide.md

 ```

 ### Sabotage without impostor role:
-you need to manually open map at least once, else you would not see the ShipMap(Clone) object.
+#### you must manually open the map at least once, otherwise you will not see the ShipMap(Clone) object.
 ```
 scene -> Main Camera(object) -> Hud(object) -> ShipMap(Clone) -> InfectedOverlay(object).Activate = True
 ```